CMWolfe922/PortfolioApp-Django/README.md

 ### Blog App: Models
 the `models.py` file in this app is much more complicated than it was for the projects app.

+# WHERE I LEFT OFF:
+The spot right above, I never got to start creating the models.